 Welcome to my blog!
 My name is Abram Newcomer, and I've created this site as a place for me to post poetry, articles, and selections.
-This blog is primarily a space for my poems to see the light of day (whether for good or for ill), to receive feedback from those interested, and, ultimately, to grow in my ability to write.
+This blog is primarily a space for my poems to see the light of day (for better or worse), to receive feedback from those interested, and, ultimately, to grow in my ability to write.

 This is also a space for me to publish articles on the various topics that take up residence in my mind.
 These may be related to beauty or story, theology or art, or even the mechanics of some poetic form that I find myself interested in.